polykarposT/Tissue-Sample-Collection/README.md

 ```
-The variables in every class are actually the columns of the tables.
-Inside the classes you added the ``` def __str__``` function to return the data by desease_term.
-The reason is for readability perpuse because is better to see "Test 1" from "<Collection: Collection object(1)".
+The variables you declare in every class are actually the columns of the tables.
+Inside the classes you added the ``` def __str__``` is a function to return the data by desease_term and sample id.
+The reason is for readability perpuses because is better to see "Test 1" from "<Collection: Collection object(1)>".
-If you watch carefully you will see that you didn't add a primary key and the reason is bacause Django is doing it automatically.
-Of course it's only if you want to primary keys like 1,2,3.
+If you watch carefully you will see that you didn't add a primary key and the reason is bacause Django is doing it automatically for us.
+Of course it's only if you want the primary key be like 1,2,3.

 Django provides an admin page and the phylosophy is to generating admin sites to add, change, and delete content is tedious work that doesn’t require much creativity.
 For that reason, Django entirely automates creation of admin interfaces for models.
 To use this featrure you need to do 3 easy steps.